-Objectives What we need to achieve Strategies How we're going to do it Measures of Success How we will be judged 3.2 Enhance connectivity between places and people 3.2.1 Connect the Town through a safe and inviting walking and cycling network.
-Community / Stakeholder Satisfaction Survey (roads, 3.2.2 Advocate for improved and innovative transport access and solutions. footpaths and cycle paths) 3.2.3 Enhance the livability of local neighbourhoods.
+Objectives What we need to achieve Strategies How we're going to do it Measures of Success How we will be judged 3.2 Enhance connectivity 3.2.1 Connect the Town through a safe and inviting walking and cycling network.
+Community / Stakeholder Satisfaction Survey (roads, between places and people 3.2.2 Advocate for improved and innovative transport access and solutions. footpaths and cycle paths) 3.2.3 Enhance the liveability of local neighbourhoods.
 Community/ Stakeholder Satisfaction Survey (access to public transport both access to 3.2.4 Enhance road safety through design Town and within.)